light5551/docs-opmanual_autolab/book/opmanual_autolab/15_autolab_minimal_requirements/40_autolab_map_editor.md

   <img src="images/simple_editor.png" style='width: 25em; height:auto'/>
 </div>

-## How to create new map?
+## How to create a new map?

-You should specify size(width, height) of map and size of tile.
+You should specify sizes(width, height) of the map and the size of tiles.
 Default tile size: **0.585**
 <div figure-id="fig:editor2" figure-caption="How to create new map">
   <img src="images/create_map.png" style='width: 25em; height:auto'/>
 </div>

-Result of generation map
+Then the map generation process should be initialized.
+Sample editor window:

 <div figure-id="fig:editor3" figure-caption="new map">
   <img src="images/result_of_creation_map.png" style='width: 25em; height:auto'/>